Skip to content

 Stock WooCommerce reports are designed for product stores, which means they are not particularly useful for service stores without some adjustment.
 The changes I make on every service-business install:

-- Use Metorik, a SaaS layer on top of WooCommerce at around $40 per month, for deeper reporting.
-Customer lifetime value on recurring services, retention cohorts, and the revenue breakdowns the default reports do not provide
+• Use Metorik, a SaaS layer on top of WooCommerce at around $40 per month, for deeper reporting.
+It surfaces customer lifetime value on recurring services and retention cohorts, the kind of revenue breakdown the default reports skip entirely

-- Export monthly to a spreadsheet and track four numbers: services sold, revenue by service type, average order value, and repeat rate
+• Export monthly to a spreadsheet.
+Track four numbers: services sold, revenue by service type, average order value, and repeat rate

 The financial shape of a service business is fundamentally different from a product business.
-Lower volume, higher per-order margin, more dependence on retention and upsells.
+Lower volume.
+Higher per-order margin.
+More dependence on retention and upsells than on new-customer acquisition.
 Your reporting needs to reflect that reality, and the default WooCommerce dashboard will not do it for you.

 A minimal setup that works from day one